 Caramel syrup has a thinner consistency and is made with just sugar, water, and flavoring.

-Yes, Starbucks has dark caramel sauce in most of its outlets in North America and some outlets in other regions.
+Yes, they carry dark caramel sauce in most of its outlets in North America and some outlets in other regions.
 It is commonly used in the Starbucks Caramel Ribbon Crunch Frappuccino.

-You can also enjoy the rich taste of dark caramel sauce in the popular Starbucks Coffee Frappuccino.
+You can also enjoy the rich taste of dark caramel sauce in the popular Coffee Frappuccino.

 Yes, you can buy the Starbucks caramel drizzle via the Starbucks-at-home line but they do not sell dark caramel drizzle.
 You can also buy flavors like hazelnut and vanilla online or at Starbucks outlets.